projectcalico/calico/master/networking/vxlan-ipip.md

 ### Concepts

 #### Routing workload IP addresses

 When a network is **aware of workload IP addresses** (either through static routes, BGP route distribution, or another mechanism), it can directly route traffic between workloads.
 However, not all networks are able to route workload IP addresses.

 For example, public cloud environments where you don’t own the hardware, AWS across VPC subnet boundaries, and other scenarios where you cannot peer Calico over BGP to the underlay or easily configure static routes.
 This is why Calico supports encapsulation, so you can send traffic between workloads without requiring the underlying network to be aware of workload IP addresses.

 #### Encapsulation types

-Calico supports two types of encapsulations: VXLAN and IP in IP.
+Calico supports two types of encapsulation: VXLAN and IP in IP.
 VXLAN is supported in some environments where IP in IP is not (for example, Azure).
 However, VXLAN has a slightly higher per-packet overhead because the header is larger.

-####
-Cross subnet
+#### Cross subnet

-Encapsulation of workload traffic is typically required only when traffic crosses a router (crossing an IP subnet boundary).
+Encapsulation of workload traffic is typically required only when traffic crosses a router that is unable to route workload IP addresses on its own.
 For IP in IP, Calico can perform encapsulation on: all traffic, no traffic, or only on traffic that crosses a subnet boundary.

 ### How to